Tromso in the fall with foliage colors

 orca in pale light with birds around in tromso in november light

-November in Tromso is the beginning of whale watching season, so this is the prime time to go on a whale watching cruise, where you can see orcas and humpback whales.
+November in Tromso is the true beginning of whale watching season (though recently, some tours have been running at the end of October).
+This is the prime time to go on a whale watching cruise, where you can see orcas (!!!) and also humpback whales, among other types.

-RIB boats are quieter and less disruptive to the whales, so you’re also going to have a better, more natural and ethical experience with this kind of whale watching tour.
+Plus, RIB boat tours are, as a general rule of thumb, more ethically run tours.
+RIB boats are quieter and less disruptive to the whales.
+In addition to less seasickness on the open seas, if you take this tour, you’re also going to have a more natural and ethical experience on this particular whale watching tour.

 December